battleoverflow/dawn/README.md

 ### Asahi Linux

-If the Asahi Linux team would like this repository removed, I have no plans to oppose that and will respect their decision.
-Feel free to reach out to me if you have any issues.
+If the Asahi Linux development team have any issues with this projecct or questions, feel free to reach out!

 - Discord: azazelm3dj3d#9332
 - Email: info@azazelm3dj3d.com